owulveryck/blog/content/post/markov.md

 date: 2016-02-29T20:55:01+01:00
 description:
 draft: true
-keywords:
-- key
-- words
 tags:
+- R
+- Markov model
+- IA
-- one
+- Machine learning
-- two
+- eigenvectors
 title: Is there a Markov model hidden in the choreography?
 topics:
 - topic 1